Living in Harmony With Spirit

 – The Urantia Book

-Worthy goals exist in all walks of life, whether it’s creating a work of art or doing well in your career.
-But spiritual goals are the most rewarding of all, including your ongoing self-identification with the Spirit within your mind, which leads to God consciousness, achieving self-mastery, and helping others.
-Pursuing worthy goals always requires some effort and, while all effort does not necessarily lead to happiness, there can be little happiness without it.
+Worthy goals exist in all walks of life, whether it’s creating a work of art or doing well in our careers.
+But spiritual goals are the most rewarding of all, including our ongoing self-identification with the Spirit Within, which leads to God consciousness, achieving self-mastery, and helping others.
+Pursuing worthy goals always requires some effort, and while all effort does not necessarily lead to happiness, there can be little happiness without it.

 Attitudes to Others

-Being selfless is more than being unselfish—it is also forgetting about yourself.
-And a good way to achieve self-forgetfulness is to help others and uphold your responsibilities to family, friends, society, and the world.
+Being selfless is more than being unselfish—it is also being self-forgetful.
+And a good way to achieve this is to help others and uphold our responsibilities to family, friends, society, and the world.

 Being self-centered not only depletes your energies, it also inhibits your reception of the spiritual gifts of God.
 You cannot be truly selfless and spiritual if you crave self-glorification.
 By forgetting about yourself, you open yourself to the messages of divine love and compassion forever beaming out from Paradise.